apokalyptik/apokalyptik.github.io/on-api-correctness.markdown

 ## Using APIs is hard.

-As an app developer you're trying to take someone elses product and somehow integrate it into whatever vision that you've got in your head.
-Whether it's simply getting a list of things from another service (such as embedding a reading list) or full on wrapping your entire product around another product (using Amazon S3 as your primary binary storage mechanism for example) you have a lot of things to reconsile.
+As an app developer you're trying to take someone else's product and somehow integrate it into whatever vision that you've got in your head.
+Whether it's simply getting a list of things from another service (such as embedding a reading list) or full on wrapping your entire product around another product (using Amazon S3 as your primary binary storage mechanism for example) you have a lot of things to reconcile.

 You have your own programming language (or more likely languages) that you're using.
 The use case you have in mind.
 The use cases the remote devs had in mind for the API.
 The programming language they used to create the API (and that they used to test it).
 And the encoding or representation of the data and its limitations.
-Reconsiling all of the slight (or major) differences between these things is a real challenge some times -- despite years of attempts at best practices and industry standards things just don't always fit together like we pretend that they will.
+Reconciling all of the slight (or major) differences between these things is a real challenge some times -- despite years of attempts at best practices and industry standards things just don't always fit together like we pretend that they will.

 As a developer providing an API it's important to remember three things.
 It's actually of varying levels of importance to remember a lot of things but these three things are more universal than most.